Code-Institute-Submissions/pal772-Mem-Game/README.md

     - Also have to concentrate on a visual level.
     - Enjoy the game.
     - Follow the developer on social media.

+## Features

+  - Has a main title at the top of the page.
+  - Underneath the title is the score.
+  - There are 12 boxes, and in each box has an image of 6 diffrent cars.
+  - You have to click on a box at a time to reveal an image.
+  - Only 2 boxes can be clicked at a time, to reveal an image.
+  - If wrong, they will flip back over and disappear.
+  - 2 images are the same, which need to be paired up to score a point.
+  - The images are of cars, which i'm a big fan of.
+  - The cars are only silver or red, which makes the game a bit more difficult.
+  - The user needs to concentrate to pair up all the same cars to complete the game.
+  - There are two links at the bottom of the page.
+  - One is for my github page.
+  - The other one is for my LinkedIn page.

 #   User Experience (UX)